MICHELIN TYRE PLC TAX STRATEGY AND POLICIES

 This statement sets out the strategic tax objectives for Michelin UK as required by Finance Act 2016, Sch.
 19 para’s 19 and 22 and includes all Michelin group UK entities.
 It applies to the financial year ended 31 December 2019 and until it is replaced by the subsequent strategy statement in line with the Schedule 19 Finance Act 2016 legislative requirements and is Board approved.

 Compliance with the Law

-- The primary responsibility of Michelin Tyre PLC in relation to taxation is to ensure compliance with all legal obligations within a framework of agreed principles.
-The Company must therefore be satisfied that any tax initiative undertaken by it is legal.
+- The primary responsibility of Michelin in relation to taxation is to ensure compliance with all legal obligations within a framework of agreed principles.
+The Business must therefore be satisfied that any tax initiative undertaken by it is legal.
 If any of the principles expressed herein conflict with UK laws, as overridden by any relevant tax treaties, the UK local law takes precedence in terms of how the department will operate.

 Strategy and Planning

 - Michelin will always seek to interpret tax legislation consistently with both the spirit and intention of the law and will not seek to exploit ambiguity.

 - The Business will not undertake transactions wholly motivated by tax avoidance or from which there is no economic benefit to the Business other than tax savings.